ththugues44/Setup-Guide/signal-server/README.md

-# Signal Server
+# Setup Guide: Signal Server

-This guide is written by using Signal v2.92.
+*This guide is written by using Signal v2.92.*

 ## Requirement